 Housing costs in Scio are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Oregon.

-Scio is a blue-collar town, with 35.96% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Scio is generally considered to be a blue-collar town.
+35.96% of the Scio workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Scio is a city of construction workers and builders, professionals, and sales and office workers.
 There are especially a lot of people living in Scio who work in office and administrative support (12.99%), healthcare suport services (6.73%), and healthcare (6.73%).

 Also of interest is that Scio has more people living here who work in computers and math than 95% of the places in the US.